 Perhaps you aren’t sure if you’re ready to enter into a personal relationship with Jesus Christ as your personal Savior.
 If this is the case, I invite you to read Unsure about Becoming a Follower of Christ?

 God grant me the serenity to accept the things I cannot change; courage to change the things I can; and wisdom to know the difference.
 Living one day at a time; Enjoying one moment at a time; Accepting hardships as the pathway to peace; Taking, as He did, this sinful world as it is, not as I would have it; Trusting that He will make all things right if I surrender to His Will; That I may be reasonably happy in this life and supremely happy with Him Forever in the next.
 Amen.

 For more about the Serenity Prayer see All About Prayer

 Dear Heavenly Father,

-I want to be free of my eating disorder.
+I want to be free of my disorder.
 It’s difficult for me to ask for help, but I’m asking You now.
 I can’t do this alone.
 I’m asking You to lead my freedom journey.

 When I reach for a destructive behavior, please redirect my hand.

 When I’m tired of fighting, please strengthen me.